gunjan-sharma2020/reflections/README.md

 During foundations sprints you will be asked to copy and complete questions into these files relating to the primer/challenge you have just completed.

-Currently the files (in the folders for each sprint) hold a number of questions already.
+Currently the files (that are in the folders for each sprint) hold a number of questions already.
 These are to be completed as you make your way through the primers and challenges, and at the very end of the sprint.

 ## Creating your own reflections repo